ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 ---

-# IV.
-Known Installation Issues:
+# V. Known Installation Issues:

 ## a.
 ImportError: libQt5Widgets.so.5 not found!